-We specialise in contesting Wills throughout England and Wales.
-Contact our free helpline for a case assessment and details of No Win, No Fee funding.
+We specialise in contesting Wills nationwide.
+Contact our helpline for a free consultation and details of No Win, No Fee funding.

 Legal time limits are notoriously complicated.
-While general guidelines can be given the law is so complex and there are so many exceptions to the general rule that the safest course of action is usually to seek professional legal advice from a specialist lawyer on the specific facts of the case as early as you can.
+While general guidelines can be given, the law is extremely complex and there are so many exceptions to the general rule that the safest course of action is usually to seek professional legal advice from a specialist lawyer on the specific facts of the case as early as you can.

 Time limits for contesting a Will on the grounds of invalidity are more generous and less precise than the time limit for making an Inheritance Act claim

-The time limit for contesting a Will by making an Inheritance Act claim is 6 months from the date of probate, so that does not leave claimants very much time to mount their challenge.
+The time limit for contesting a Will by making an Inheritance Act claim is six months from the date of probate.
+That leaves claimants with very little time to mount their challenge.
 Our advice is therefore to act as quickly as possible and speak to a contested Will solicitor as soon as you can.
+You may also wish to consider making sure that a standing search is entered so that you are alerted to probate being granted and do not miss the deadline.

-Claimants should not rely on the court exercising this discretion.
-If you act quickly then you will not be at risk of being out of time, as happened in the case of Mary Sargent who was refused permission to bring her Inheritance Act claim out of time.
+However, claimants should not rely on a court exercising this discretion.
+If you act quickly then you will not be at risk of being out of time, as happened in the case of Mary Sargent who was refused permission to bring her Inheritance Act claim when she was outside the standard six month time period.
+This is what happened in her case.

 Joe Sargent’s Will left most of his assets in a discretionary trust, the beneficiaries of which were Mary (his wife), Jane (Joe and Mary’s daughter) and Jane’s descendants.

-The estate was said to be worth close to £8 million.
+The estate was worth close to £8 million.

 Joe also left a letter of wishes stating that he wanted Mary to be fully provided for and not to want for anything.

-However Mary argued that the income produced by the trust was insufficient for her needs and didn’t achieve waht her husband had intended.
+However Mary argued that the income produced by the trust was insufficient for her needs and didn’t achieve what her husband had intended.

 The legal arguments